Next month (May) marks Mental Health month in the US, and Mental Health Awareness Week is coming up in the UK in a couple of weeks.

 Having joined Club Soda fully intending to drink occasionally, I now discover I’m an accidental teetotaller – and now I’m an accidental blogger.
 Somehow, I’ve gone from sending some resource ideas to Club Soda, to finding myself sitting here writing a very first blog.
 But as some of you on Club Soda Facebook know, I do comment a lot, so I’m just trying to think of this as one massive comment!

 I’m lucky enough to be pretty much retired, but I still do some work delivering training on suicide prevention/intervention, mostly safeTALK and ASIST courses (developed by Livingworks).
-When I joined the Club Soda Facebook group, I was really impressed by how the Admins, and other members, seemed to quickly pick up on people in distress and how sensitively they handled it.
+When I joined Club Soda, I was really impressed by how the admins, and other members, seemed to quickly pick up on people in distress and how sensitively they handled it.
 Club Soda will write a bit more about that below and how you can alert Club Soda Admins to posts you’re worried about, and I’m writing this section from a personal perspective, based on my own experience and things I’ve picked up through training and from working with people in my earlier life as a counsellor.
 I hope it’ll be helpful for anyone who sometimes has thoughts about suicide.
 These thoughts are very common and are not something to be ashamed of.
 Anyone of us can feel overwhelmed at times and can find ourselves thinking about suicide as a response to that distress.

 There is a very strong link between alcohol and suicide.
 I remember reading that “there is nothing that can’t be made worse by alcohol” and that is certainly true when it comes to feeling distressed and overwhelmed.
 As I’m sure you know, alcohol distorts our thoughts and feelings, it can increase feelings of distress and despair, low mood, anxiety, isolation and loss; it distorts our view of problems and worries, and it can make us act more impulsively.
 Alcohol is involved in many deaths by suicide, as well as instances where people acted on suicidal thoughts but, thankfully, survived.
 It was definitely a factor when, once in my own my life, I had a fleeting thought of suicide: it was New Year, too many drinks, feeling a bit sad by the sea and I just thought about walking in.
 Part of me knew I didn’t want to, but the thought definitely popped into my head.
 A sudden spike of distress fuelled by alcohol.